By William Cohen-Kiraly, © February 2017

 “What do you mean?”
 It was the fat lady’s turn to look non-plussed.

 “I don’t listen to the news,” she said.
 “Most of the time it’s too depressing.”

 “That car had eight bodies in the trunk.
 It was JellyBeans and JollyBelle and the whole crew.”

 BabyFace rolled his eyes.

-“I’m a PI too, a clown PI working with the Elmore County Sheriff’s office to see if we can find out who killed them.”
+“I’m a PI too, a clown PI, working with the Elmore County Sheriff’s Department to see if we can find out who killed them.”

 “And why did you bring the little bitch with you?”
 Asked the fat lady.

 “I told you, I just hired her a couple days ago.”

 I felt the tied-together chairs jerk a bit.
 “And I was just starting to like you again,” said Annie.

 “I meant the damn dog, you idiot.”
 Said the fat lady.